fditraglia/fditraglia.github.io/research.md

 - A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno, Revision Requested by *Journal of Econometrics*) [[paper](http://ditraglia.com/pdf/DiTraglia_Garcia-Jimeno_2017.pdf), [slides](http://ditraglia.com/pdf/sick_instruments_slides.pdf)]

 ## In Progress
-- Program Evaluation in the Presence of Strategic Interactions (with Daron Acemoglu, Camilo Garcia-Jimeno, and Rossa O'Keeffe-O'Donovan)
+- Identifying Causal Effects in Network Experiments with Non-compliance (with Camilo Garcia-Jimeno, and Rossa O'Keeffe-O'Donovan, and Alejandro Sanchez)
+- Estimating the Returns to Lying (with Arthur Lewbel)
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
-- Estimating the Returns to Lying (with Arthur Lewbel)
-- Adaptive Inference for Regular Parametric Models with a Constrained Parameter Space (with Adam McCloskey)